-Perceptyx is an HR-analytics company based out of Temecula, Riverside, CA and is operating since last 18 years.
+Perceptyx is an HR analytics company based out of Temecula, Riverside, CA, and has been operating for the last 18 years.
 It was founded in 2003.

-The company offers employee surveys and people analytics to let employers see more of what’s going on in their organizations.
+The company offers employee surveys and people analytics to let employers see more of what’s happening in their organizations.
 After a major investment by TCV Ventures last month, the Temecula-based company launched The Perceptyx People Insights Platform.

 History of Perceptyx